-Players who have attended fewer than two-thirds (23) of the regular season meets are not eligible for playoffs.
+Players must have attended two-thirds (3⁄4) of the regular season meets to be eligible for playoffs.
+Players who have attended fewer than this number of meets are not eligible for the playoffs.

 4.13 Only One Eligible Player